tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  The Material Design icons are Copyright (c) Google Inc., licensed under the Apache License Version 2.0.

- This app uses gradle and the gradle wrapper, Copyright by Gradle Inc, licensed under the Apache 2.0 license.
+ This app uses gradle and the gradle wrapper, Copyright Gradle Inc, licensed under the Apache 2.0 license.

  Data source: Deutscher Wetterdienst, own elements added, some data